Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Miscellaneous Changes:

 - Remove some crafttweaker event usages for spawning DivineRPG bosses due to being made part of Universal Tweaks
+- Add a message notifying that the server has finished starting up (Enders Modpack Tweaks)